deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 Adam and Base shared a frown, and he jogged over to take the call.
 "Arés."

 "*Staff Sergeant, I have a gentleman here asking for you by name.
 He says it's important.
-Name of Harvey, Sean Harvey.*"
+Name of Harvey, Sean Harvey."*

 "Turn him away."
 Adam told them.

-"*He says, uh… He says 'Ava's gone missing', sergeant.*"
+"*He says, uh… He says 'Ava's gone missing', sergeant."*

-Adam must have paused for longer than he thought, because the next word he heard was "*...Sergeant?*"
+Adam must have paused for longer than he thought, because the next word he heard was "*…Sergeant?"*

-"...I'll be right there."
+"…I'll be right there."

 He notified Rebar of where he was going and jogged the few hundred meters over to the main gates.
 Sure enough, Sean was loitering at the guard post, pacing nervously.

 Adam didn't waste time on being nice.
 "What do *you* want?"

 "She's just… gone.
 She went to see your dad last night and now she's… nobody knows where she is."
 Sean explained.
-“I'm kinda worried she might...”
+"I'm kinda worried she might…"

 "Shut up."

 Adam spun away from him, and was halfway back to the gates when Sean spoke up.
 "This is why she did it, you know!"

 Adam didn't turn around, but he did stop.
 "Do you even care about her?"
 He asked.
-“Or did you just wanna get your dick wet?”
+"Or did you just wanna get your dick wet?"

 "Do *YOU* care about her?"
 Sean retorted.
-“Or just about your fucking *territory*?”
+"Or just about your fucking *territory*?"

 Several hundred pounds of angry SOR operator was in his face half a second later.
 To Sean's credit, he did little more than rock back on his heels.
 He was shaking, but he held his own.
 "You're just going to walk away and let her be missing?"

-"I was *going,*" Adam snarled, “to request *leave* to go look for her.”
+"I was *going,*" Adam snarled, "to request *leave* to go look for her."

 "Sergeant?"
 The guards had stepped forward, cautiously.
-“Break it up, please.”
+"Break it up, please."

 "You know where she is?"
 Sean asked, ignoring them.

 Adam didn't ignore them.
 He straightened.
 "What the fuck makes you think you have a right to know?" he asked.

-"*Because I'm her bloody friend you giant pillock!*" Sean snapped.
+"*Because I'm her bloody friend you giant pillock!"* Sean snapped.

-Adam's fist clenched. "*Friend?*" he asked.
-“Is that what you call it?”
+Adam's fist clenched. "*Friend?"* he asked.
+"Is that what you call it?"

 "Yes!"

-"Sergeant..."
-The gate guards had drawn closer.
-“Break it up, please.”
+"Sergeant…" The gate guards had drawn closer.
+"Break it up, please."

 Adam spared them a sideways glance, then very, very carefully relaxed his hand before he aimed a finger at Sean's face.
 "You don't get *shit* from me, Harvey." he growled.
-“She can tell you herself where she got to, *after* I've gone and got her.
-Fuck *her,* fuck *you,* and *fuck off.”*
+"She can tell you herself where she got to, *after* I've gone and got her.
+Fuck *her,* fuck *you,* and *fuck off."*

 He stalked back through the gates, back to the dorm, and right up to Rebar, who'd taken over as their NCOIC since they'd lost Legsy.
 "Requesting leave." he said, getting right to the point.